NVIDIA/cutlass/python/README.md

 plan.run(A, B, C, D)
 ```

-**NOTE:** The CUTLASS Python interface is currently an experimental release.
-The API may change in the future.
-We welcome feedback from the community.

 ### Overview
 The CUTLASS Python interface aims to provide an ease-of-use interface for using CUTLASS via Python.
 Toward this goal,
 the CUTLASS Python interface attempts to: